dddrrreee/cs140e-25win/labs/5-threads/README.md

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 ***Errata***:
+  - IF YOU GET A REDZONE ERROR: this means you are corrupting one or more bytes in the first 4096 bytes of the pi memory (presumably writing to a null pointer).
+So fix this.
+You can add more redzone checks to narrow down.

   - Part 1: the `1-tests-run-*.c` tests
     will differ in a single line in the `.out` files (since